 - October 20, 21, 22, 2017

 - Time: 10am-4pm

 - Demo: Friday October 20, 6-8pm

-$595 includes model fees & Friday night demo
+$595 includes model fee & Friday night demo

-This comprehensive three-day workshop is designed to share tips and techniques learned from over twenty-five years of working in the acrylic medium.
+This comprehensive three-day workshop is designed to share tips and techniques learned from over twenty-five years of painting.

 Chantel’s gentle teaching style will enrich the painting skills of beginners and advanced artists alike as she demonstrates painting the portrait from reference photos, without losing the energy and vitality of working from life.